-The Nightwatchman, Hans Georg Baumgartner, is a one-man show with an encyclopedic knowledge of Rothenburg ob der Tauber.
-He does a 60-minute English tour every night from mid-March til Christmas at 20:00 (German tour at 21:30).
+The Nightwatchman has an encyclopedic knowledge of Rothenburg ob der Tauber.
+Dressed as a medieval nightwatchman, he guides visitors on a 60-minute tour every night from mid-March til Christmas at 20:00 (German tour at 21:30).

-To discover all of the wonderful secrets of the city, meet at the Marktplatz (market square).
-Tours cost 8 euros for adults, 4 euros for students and children under 12 are free.
+To discover all of the wonderful secrets of the city, meet at the marktplatz (market square).
+Tours cost 8 euros for adults (4 euros for discounted and children under 12 are free).
 And don't worry you won't find him; he is impossible to miss.Continue to 5 of 7 below.

 05 of 07

 The name Rothenburg ob der Tauber translates to "Red castle above the Tauber", referring to the Tauber river.
 This lazy river runs from Rothenburg to Wertheim am Main to Freudenberg, bordered by forests and meadows.

 Admire it from the ramparts, or take a hike in lush lowlands beneath the town.
 Continue along the Tilman-Riemenschneider Trail for works by a wood carver, or take the Wein-Tauber Hiking Trail through vineyards.